Latte4Lab/EICAR-Detection-Lab/README.md

-# 🔵 SSH Brute Force Detection Lab
+# 🔵 EICAR Detection Lab

 ## 📖 Overview
 This lab demonstrates how Wazuh SIEM will alert us about detection of malware in one of our agent.